 As far as the model range is concerned, Tesla has already announced many vehicles.
-But the next generation Roadster, the Cybertruck or the Semi are still rather dreams of the future in the medium term.
+But the next-generation Roadster, the Cybertruck or the Semi are still rather dreams of the future in the medium term.
 In 2020, the Semi is to be produced with limited volume (after the start of production has been postponed), but battery cells are likely to be a limiting factor here too.
-With the ramp-up of Model 3 and Model Y production, a large number of battery cells will be needed.
+With the ramp-up of Model 3 and Model Y production, many battery cells will be needed.
 However, due to the large sales volume in this price segment, these vehicles are essential for Tesla to be able to grow further.
 The Semi, on the other hand, will require relatively many battery cells per vehicle.
-Without the additional battery production capacities of other gigafactories, the Semi is unlikely to be produced in large quantities.
-As far as I know, the gigafactory in Shanghai is not yet producing battery cells.
+Without the additional battery production capacities of other Gigafactory, the Semi is unlikely to be produced in large quantities.
+As far as I know, the Gigafactory in Shanghai is not yet producing battery cells.
 But this is planned.
 If Gigafactory Berlin should really be finished in 2021, it could also support the battery cell production from 2021 on.

 The Cybertruck production start was announced for the fourth quarter of 2021.
 Apparently, the Cybertruck could be a resounding success for Tesla, as it can be produced very cost-effectively.
 However, I don’t see this vehicle as a top priority because of the lower demand than Model Y. It could well be that the start of production will be postponed even further.
-The huge number of orders is partly due to the fact that only 100 USD had to be paid on account and the reservation can be cancelled again free of charge.
+The huge number of orders is partly because only 100 USD had to be paid on account and the reservation can be cancelled again free of charge.

 In any case, cell production is essential for bringing new models to market.
-It is not for nothing that Tesla is currently building its fourth gigafactory and there are already rumours of a fifth factory in Texas.
-Until new battery cell production is productive compared to the current situation, I don’t think that roadster, semi and cybertruck are a priority at the moment.
+It is not for nothing that Tesla is currently building its fourth Gigafactory and there are already rumors of a fifth factory in Texas.
+Until new battery cell production is productive compared to the current situation, I don’t think that roadster, semi and Cybertruck are a priority at the moment.
 The cells are needed for the Model Y.